 The technology and modernity of our society have moved into the monument industry as well these days, and if you so choose, you can now enhance a headstone with a number of ‘techie’ features such as:

-- Interactive Headstones – still largely in the conception stages, but before long we will be able to use our ‘smart’ phones to interact with chips implanted in grave markers in order to access a full obituary of the person interred on our handheld devices.
+- Interactive Headstones – still largely a new technology, but QR codes can now be placed on headstones, so cemetery visitors can use their smartphone to interact with chips implanted in grave markers in order to access a full obituary of the person interred on our handheld devices.

 Can I Pre-order a Grave Marker and Headstone?